puppetlabs/puppetlabs-iis/README.md

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-Check out our the complete [module contribution guide](https://docs.puppetlabs.com/forge/contributing.html) or [CONTRIBUTING.md](CONTRIBUTING.md).
+Check out our complete [module contribution guide](https://docs.puppetlabs.com/forge/contributing.html) or [CONTRIBUTING.md](CONTRIBUTING.md).